-Guidelines and checklist for buttons (Windows Store apps)
+Guidelines for buttons (Windows Store apps)

 A button lets the user initiate an immediate action, such as submitting a form.